 Is the application reliable for use by the end-users?

-Do the application critical bugs removed before we deploy the system on the user's architectures?
+Are the critical application bugs removed before deploying the system on the user's architectures?

 Advantages of Performance testing

-There are many reasons that can justify the existence of this testing type, among them we can list a few:
+Many reasons can justify the existence of this testing type; among them, we can list a few:

 Performance tests allow the company to understand the overall limits of the system.

-Performance tests can be used to evaluate and compare two systems against each other.
+Performance tests can evaluate and compare two systems against each other.

 Poor performance results may indicate a configuration/functional defect.